The OSSE registry software

 - Build OSSE from source.

-The version history and details about every software release are continously documented in the release notes.
+The version history and details about every software release are continously documented in the changelog.

 To help setup OSSE registries, we provide: